ayaalbakri/rbk3-self-assessment-week1v3/ds-stack-queue-diff/README.md

 (queue ---- first in first Out )
-(stack ---- first in last Out ) example of queue ----- The school queue example of queue ----- dish washing
+(stack ---- first in last Out ) example of queue ----- The school queue example of stack ----- dish washing